 In this paper we give explicit constructions of hard to sample functions from standard hardness assumptions.
 This is similar in spirit to past work on "hardness amplification" [IW97, STV01] (and many subsequent works) which show how to construct functions that are hard to compute on the uniform distribution, assuming E is hard for exponential size circuits.

-We give two constructions of HTS based on the assumption that E is hard for exponential size nondeterministic circuits (this assumption has already appeared in constructions of various types of hard functions [TV00, Dru13]).
+We give two constructions of HTS based on the assumption that E is hard for exponential size nondeterministic circuits (this assumption has already appeared in constructions of hard functions [TV00, Dru13]).
 By the previous discussion this gives functions that are hard to compute on low min-entropy samplable distributions.
-To the best of our knowledge, prior to this work, there were no known constructions of functions that are hard to compute on low min-entropy distributions.10 only statistically close to a distribution X' that has large min-entropy.
+To the best of our knowledge, prior to this work, there were no known constructions of functions that are hard to compute on low min-entropy samplable distributions.
+11 in the other direction.
+Loosely speaking, this is because the HTS guarantee applies to every circuit A of size n^c (including circuits that sample distributions X that do not have $H{\infty}(X) \geq \log h$).
+To demonstrate this point, consider the case where A samples a distribution (X,Y) where X is only statistically close to a distribution X' that has large min-entropy.
 Such a distribution X may have very low min-entropy (and note that X' is not necessarily efficiently samplable).
-Had we used a definition of HTS which only applies to sampling algorithms A which sample distributions with sufficiently large min-entropy, we would not be able to argue that $\Pr{(X,Y)\leftarrow A}[Y=f(X)]$ is small.
+The notion of "hard to sample on low minentropy samplable distributions" does not seem to imply that $\Pr{(X,Y)\leftarrow A}[Y=f(X)]$ is small.
 In contrast, the definition of HTS that we chose (using the terminology of small sets, rather than the statement with min-entropy that appears in the abstract) applies to A, and does guarantee that $\Pr{(X,Y)\leftarrow A}[Y=f(X)]$ is small (see discussion in Section 3.1.3).
 We highlight this technicality because this versatility of the definition of HTS will be crucial in our application to codes, and will also make an HTS more "composable".
 This "composability" will be very helpful when constructing an HTS (see Section 1.3.2).

-9To demonstrate this point, consider the following example: Let $g: \{0,1\}^n \to \{0,1\}^n$ be a one-way permutation, and let $f=g^{-1}$.
-It indeed follows that an efficient adversary A cannot compute f(X) on $X \leftarrow U_n$.
+10To demonstrate this point, consider the following example: Let $g: \{0,1\}^n \to \{0,1\}^n$ be a one-way permutation, and let $f=g^{-1}$.
+It is immediate that an efficient adversary A cannot compute f(X) on $X \leftarrow U_n$.
 However, if we allow A to sample $X \leftarrow U_n$ on its own, then A can easily produce pairs of the form (X, f(X)) by sampling $Y \leftarrow U_n$ and producing (g(Y), Y).
 This demonstrates that sampling may be easier than computing, and therefore, proving lower bounds on sampling is harder than proving lower bounds on computing.

-10 A boolean function that is "very hard" to compute on low min-entropy distributions, is in particular, an "extractor for samplable distributions" as defined by Trevisan and Vadhan [TV00].
+11 A boolean function that is "very hard" to compute on low min-entropy distributions, is in particular, an "extractor for samplable distributions" as defined by Trevisan and Vadhan [TV00].
 Current extractors for samplable distributions [TV00, AASY15] (which are based on similar hardness assumptions) cannot handle distributions with min-entropy smaller than n/2.
 In contrast, we will be able to handle much lower min-entropy.
 Our results do not translate into extractors for samplable distributions, because our functions have large output length, but Theorem 1.3 can be viewed as a "condenser for low min-entropy samplable distributions".